Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 A running node is described by several conditions, including:

-• Ready: This condition indicates whether a node is healthy and ready to accept PODs.
-When this condition is True, the node can accept PODs, if it is unhealthy then the condition is False and Unknown if the controller hasn’t been connected to its controller within a certain time frame (grace period).
+• Ready: This condition indicates whether a node is healthy and ready to accept Pods.
+When this condition is True, the node can accept Pods.
+When this condition is False, the node is unhealthy and can’t accept Pods.
+If the controller hasn’t been connected to its controller within a certain time frame (grace period), then the condition is Unknown.

-• DiskPressure: If the disk capacity is too low for the PODs needs, this condition is True, and False otherwise.
+• DiskPressure: If the disk capacity is too low for the Pods' needs, this condition is True; otherwise, it is False.

-• MemoryPressure: This is True if the workload’s memory needs overwhelm the node’s memory capacity, and False otherwise.
+• MemoryPressure: This is True if the workload’s memory overwhelms the node’s memory capacity; otherwise, it is False.

-• PIDPressure: This is True if there are too many processes running on the node, and False if not.
+• PIDPressure: This is True if too many processes are running on the node and False if not.

-In some cases, one may have to look at each control plane service’s specific logs for event and error information.
+Sometimes, one may have to look at each control plane service’s specific logs for event and error information.
 For instance, the log file for the kube-apiserver can be found in the /var/log/kube-apiserver.log directory.
-The logs for the Kube Scheduler can be found in the /var/log/kube-scheduler.log directory while those of the replication controllers can be found in /var/log/kube-scheduler.log.
+The logs for the Kube Scheduler can be found in the /var/log/kube-scheduler.log directory, while those of the replication controllers can be found in /var/log/kube-scheduler.log.

 These components can also be deployed directly as services.
-Their status can be viewed by running a command similar to:
+Their status can be viewed by running this command:

-Event entries for every service in this namespace can also be accessed through the API server’s logs using a command of the form:
+Event entries for every service in this namespace can also be accessed through the API server’s logs using this command:

 Worker Node Failure

 Just like control plane nodes, worker nodes need to be checked for health and availability.
-The general procedure for troubleshooting worker nodes is:
+The general procedure for troubleshooting worker nodes is as follows:

-• Check for CPU, Memory and Disk resources required by the PODs vs that provided by the nodes
+• Check for CPU, Memory, and Disk resources required by the Pods vs those provided by the nodes.

 • Check Kubelet logs and certificates for networking and authentication issues.